ojarjur/losak/trunk/readme.txt

     To clean build files:
         make clean

-    The generated binary for the OS is written to the file kImage
+    The generated binary for the OS is written to the file bin/kImage.
+    This is a multiboot compatible binary, and can be loaded on via the grub bootloader, or can be run inside of qemu using the command: qemu -k bin/kImage